Skip to main content

 What Are Jobs in Chronotek Pro?

-Jobs are the work your employees do for your customers at specific locations.
+Jobs refer to the work your employees perform for your customers at designated locations.
 Think of a job as the hours and dollars (contract) you want to track.

 Separate your ongoing jobs, project jobs, and work order jobs.
 See the examples below: